 “The population of Armenia is three times smaller than the number of Armenians abroad,” says Zareh Sinanyan, high commissioner for diaspora affairs of the almost three million-strong republic.
-His main job is to lure back the best and brightest of the supposed nine million or so living elsewhere.
+Part of his main job is to lure back the best and brightest of the supposed nine million or so living elsewhere.
 “We at the commission focus on economic affairs and repatriation – that’s one of our mega goals.”

 “This” is an Armenia striving to eradicate corruption, shake off an economic and cultural Soviet hangover and now deal with the fallout from coronavirus.
 The diaspora is proving critical for all of it.
 Recently many have volunteered and asked how they can help with the pandemic, says Sinanyan.
 “We received a shipment of medical equipment speedily deployed from the US west coast,” he says.
 “And an online training programme has been set up with the help of our virologists in the diaspora – that has been a great help.”

-One such a person is Armenian-born, Dutch-raised Narek Aramjan, whose logistics technology firm Storegear was rewarded by Nehruz in 2018.
-Aramjan shifted the nuts, bolts and laptops of his operation from Amsterdam to Yerevan, where he employs eight engineers to design software for, at the moment, an entirely Dutch client base that includes dhl and Co-op supermarkets.
+One such a person is Armenian-born, Dutch-raised Narek Aramjan, whose logistics technology firm Storegear became part of Neruzh in 2018.
+Aramjan shifted the nuts, bolts and laptops of his operation from Rotterdam to Yerevan, where he employs 10 engineers to design and develop software for, at the moment, an entirely Dutch client base that includes dhl and Co-op supermarkets.
 He is currently expanding to meet demand.
 “There’s a good talent pool here,” he says.
 “There are plenty of engineers with a mathematical background – that’s what we can tap into.
 The skills are great; they just need experience.
 But hopefully we are giving people interesting problems to solve.”
 Yerevan’s problems are not those of the Netherlands: few Armenians are swiping a screen to demand a cake be delivered in a mean half hour.

-Storegear’s office is in the Armenian Coding Academy, where there is a palpable desire to complete the jigsaw puzzle of start-up success by advising, recommending, hiring, nudging and bringing people together.
+Storegear’s office is in the same building as the Armenian Coding Academy, where there is a palpable desire to complete the jigsaw puzzle of start-up success by advising, recommending, hiring, nudging and bringing people together.
 “Yes, it’s a bit of a conveyor belt,” says Aramjan.
 “It’s very convenient.

 “We try to push people away from believing that they’re either a creative person or a technology person,” says Azarian.
 “The best product at the end is when you can do both.”
 He describes the Simonians’ funding as, “very targeted philanthropy with a real focus on the future”.
 It feels that way at Tumo – as though the future is something these young people will grasp this evening on their way home, that it might be close enough to touch.